 Istanbul – Gallipoli.
 Early this morning, we travel to the WW1 battlefields of Gallipoli.
 Here, we’ll embark upon a guided tour of the region, once the site of fierce fighting and today almost hauntingly beautiful, with its wooded landscape dotted with understated memorials to the war dead.
 Our guided tour of the region will take in sights such as ANZAC Cove, Lone Pine Australian War Memorial and cemetery, Chunuk Blair New Zealand War Memorial and cemetery, the Nek, Johnston’s Jolly and the many fortified trenches still clearly visible amongst the scrub after all these years.

-This afternoon we'll make our way to the Lone Pine to attend the official commemorative service marking (to the day) the 100th anniversary of the Battle of Lone Pine.
+This afternoon we'll make our way to the Lone Pine to attend the official commemorative service (scheduled to commence at 5pm) marking to the day, the 100th anniversary of the Battle of Lone Pine.
 The battle of Lone Pine saw some of the most fierce fighting of the Gallipoli campaign.
 Over four days, Australia suffered more than 2,000 casualties.
 Seven Australians were awarded the Victoria Cross for their bravery at Lone Pine.
 With dignitaries, current and ex-service men and women present it is sure to be a memorable, yet moving occasion.

 After we cross the Dardenelles by ferry (offering panoramic views of the entire Gallipoli Peninsular) arriving at our hotel late in the evening.